LIVE MASTERCLASS: 7 Strategies For Parents To Help Your Child Earn $100,000 College Scholarships & Ace The New 2024 Digital SAT. Enroll Free!

 In addition to how the test timing breaks down, here are some additional SAT test day tips you should know before signing up.

-The SAT is divided into three main sections consisting of four tests.
-Some students will receive an additional 20-minute experimental section after the final Math section.
-This fifth test is randomly assigned to students who take the SAT, and you will not know whether you will need to complete this section until test day.
+Some students may receive an additional 20 minute experimental section after completing the final module.
+This last module may be randomly assigned to students who take the SAT, so you will not know whether you will need to complete this section until test day.

-If you are assigned an experimental section, plan to add an additional 22 minutes to your test administration (20 minutes of testing and an additional two-minute stretch break)
+If you are assigned an experimental section, plan to add an additional 22 minutes to your test administration (20 minutes of testing and an additional 2 minute stretch break).
+This section will not count toward your final score, so try not to stress about it too much.

 For every administration date, the test center doors open at 7:45 a.m. and close at 8 a.m.

-Once test-takers arrive in the testing room, the designated proctor collects all electronic devices and backpacks.
+Once test-takers arrive in the testing room, the designated proctor will read a short script, check desks, and collect all unauthorized devices.
 Every calculator is also checked to make sure it is an approved model.

-After everyone is checked in, seated, and ready to start, the proctor distributes the test materials and reads the instructions.
-The test begins between 8:30 and 9 a.m., depending on how long these previous steps take to finish.
+After everyone is checked in, seated, and ready to start, the proctor distributes the start code, which students will enter to begin testing.
+The test starts between 8:15 and 8:20 AM depending on how long these previous steps take to finish.

 It is best to arrive early so that you can find your test room and settle in to take the test without panicking about being late.